Agnostic-Payment-Protocol/rfcs/architecture.md

 1. Destination account discovery ("Where should the money be sent, exactly?")
 2. Destination amount negotiation ("Is it OK if this much arrives after fees and exchange rates?")
-3. Transport protocol selection and communication of associated details ("Are we using STREAM?
-What shared secret should we use?")
-4. Optionally, any other information that should be communicated in ILP packet data. ("Use this invoice identifier to credit the payment to your video subscription.")
+3. Optionally, any other information that should be communicated in APP packet data. ("Use this invoice identifier to credit the payment to your video subscription.")

-An example of an application layer protocol is the [Simple Payment Setup Protocol (SPSP)](../0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md), which communicates the destination ILP address and related details over HTTPS, and uses STREAM as the transport layer protocol.

-Many different messaging protocols can be defined on and above the Application level of the Agnostic Payments clearing system.

-#### Comparison to Traditional Financial Infrastructure

-The layers of Agnostic Payments are similar to the different layers of traditional inter-bank systems:

-- Agnostic Payments's _Application_ layer serves a similar purpose as _messaging_ in banking terms.
-- Agnostic Payments's _Transport_ and _Agnostic Payments_ layers combined are similar to a _clearing_ system in banking, though there are some differences.
-(For more details, see [IL-RFC-32: Peering, Clearing, and Settling](../0032-peering-clearing-settlement/0032-peering-clearing-settlement.md).)
-- Agnostic Payments's _Link protocols_ don't have a direct banking equivalent, but they provide authenticated messaging to enable the Agnostic Payments Protocol layer, and they also associate settlement events in the underlying ledgers to balances in the Agnostic Payments Protocol layer.
-- The underlying _Ledger_ systems are equivalent of _settlement_ in banking terms.

 ### Agnostic Payments Protocol Flow

 Agnostic Payments moves money by relaying _packets_.
-In the Agnostic Payments Protocol, a "prepare" packet represents a possible movement of some money and comes with a condition for releasing it.
+In the Agnostic Payments Protocol, a "prepare" packet represents a possible movement of some money.
 As the packet moves forward through the chain of connectors, the sender and connectors prepare balance changes for the accounts between them.
 The connectors also adjust the amount for any currency conversions and fees subtracted.

 When the prepare packet arrives at the receiver, if the amount of money to be received is acceptable, the receiver fulfills the condition with a "fulfill" packet that confirms the balance change in the account between the last connector and the receiver.
 Connectors pass the "fulfill" packet back up the chain, confirming the planned balance changes along the way, until the sender's money has been paid to the first connector.

 ![Diagram: a prepare packet flows forward from Sender to Connector, to another Connector, to Receiver.
 A fulfill packet flows backward from Receiver to the second Connector, to the first Connector, to the Sender.](https://raw.githubusercontent.com/Agnostic-Payment-Protocol/rfcs/34c23ad3041b749f16d5088d79a2e2fcc6d47832/graphs/packet-flow-happy.svg)

 At any step along the way, a connector or the receiver can reject the payment, sending a "reject" packet back up the chain.
 This can happen if the receiver doesn't want the money, or a connector can't forward it.
-A prepared payment can also expire without the condition being fulfilled.
-In all these cases, no balances change.
+A prepared payment can also expire, in all these cases, no balances change.

 ![Diagram: a prepare packet flows forward from Sender to Connector, to another Connector, who rejects it.
 A reject packet flows backward from the second Connector to the first Connector, then to the Sender.](https://raw.githubusercontent.com/Agnostic-Payment-Protocol/rfcs/34c23ad3041b749f16d5088d79a2e2fcc6d47832/graphs/packet-flow-reject.svg)

-The flow is specified in detail in [IL-RFC-27: Agnostic Payments Protocol version 4](../0027-Agnostic Payments-protocol-4/0027-Agnostic Payments-protocol-4.md).
+The flow is specified in detail in [IL-RFC-27: Agnostic Payments Protocol version 4](../rfcs/agnostic-payments-protocol).

 #### Packetized Money